Deerfield, Illinois: 20th century

 In a 1917 design by Thomas E. Tallmadge of the American Institute of Architects, Deerfield (and adjacent Highland Park) served as the center for a new proposed capital city of the United States.
 By that year, all of Deerfield's original farms had been converted either to residential areas or golf courses.

 On May 26, 1944, a US Navy plane crashed in Deerfield on the current site of the Deerfield Public Library, killing Ensign Milton C. Pickens.
-Following World War II, a portion of Waukegan Road (Route 43) that runs through Deerfield has been designated a Blue Star Memorial Highway.
+Following World War II, a portion of Waukegan Road (Route 43) that runs through Deerfield was designated a Blue Star Memorial Highway.

 In 1959, when Deerfield officials learned that a developer building a neighborhood of large new homes planned to make houses available to African Americans, they issued a stop-work order.
 An intense debate began about racial integration, property values, and the good faith of community officials and builders.
 For a brief time, Deerfield was spotlighted in the national news as "the Little Rock of the North."
 Supporters of integration were denounced and ostracized by angry residents.
 Eventually, the village passed a referendum to build parks on the property, thus putting an end to the housing development.
 Two model homes already partially completed were sold to village officials.
+The developer, Morris Milgram, sued the city charging that it had violated the Fourteenth Amendment.
+The Illinois Supreme Court ruled against Milgram, who then appealed to the U.S. Supreme Court, which refused to consider the case.
 The remaining land lay dormant for years before it was developed into Mitchell Pool and Park and Jaycee Park.
 At the time, Deerfield's black population was 12 people out of a total population of 11,786.
 This episode in Deerfield's history is described in But Not Next Door by Harry and David Rosen, both residents of Deerfield.
 On June 18, 2020, the Deerfield Park District Board voted to remove James Mitchell's name from the park and later renamed it to Floral Park, which was the name originally intended for the sub-division that would have been built at that location.